 7Buying Things Nature Provides Free

 Instead of using tap water, harvest your own with rain barrels if it’s legal in your area.
 Here’s a tutorial on making your own rain barrel.
-Capturing household grey water is another option.
+Capturing household gray water is another option.

 8/9Lazy Shopping & Bad Timing

 Instead of buying new at a retail shop, check out used or discounted items at thrift shops, yard sales, online ads, auctions, and shops.
 Sometimes you can even barter or get things free simply by asking around.

 Shopping at the start of gardening season is often a money-burner.
 It takes some sleuthing to find deals but, once you know where to find them, you’ll never turn back.
 Watch and wait for shop sales, garden club plant sales and swaps, and end of season discounts.

 Joining a local Horticultural Society or Garden Club can provide a wealth of information, tips on where to get stuff cheap, and some offer discount cards for local vendors.